Ministry of Power Home Home

 The InSTS GEC scheme with total target of 9700 ckm intra-state transmission lines and 22600 MVA sub-stations was approved by the Cabinet Committee on Economic Affairs (CCEA) in 2015.
 The InSTS GEC scheme is currently under implementation by the State Transmission Utilities (STUs) of 8 RE rich States, i.e. Andhra Pradesh, Gujarat, Himachal Pradesh, Karnataka, Madhya Pradesh, Maharashtra, Rajasthan & Tamil Nadu.
 The project cost is Rs.
 10,141.68 crore with funding mechanism consisting of 40% central grant by MNRE (Rs.
 4056.67 crore), 40% loan from KfW Germany (EUR 500 Million) and 20% equity by the STUs.

-The projects are being set up for evacuation of approx. 24 GW of RE power in the above 8 States, of which about 16.6 GW RE has been commissioned and connected to the grid through the projects setup under InSTS GEC.
-As on 31.12.2023, 9060 ckm of transmission lines have been constructed and 21303 MVA substations have been charged.
+The projects are being set up for evacuation of approx. 24 GW of RE power in the above 8 States, of which about 18.72 GW RE has been commissioned and connected to the grid through the projects setup under InSTS GEC.
+As on 31.10.2024, 9135 ckm of transmission lines have been constructed and 21313 MVA substations have been charged.
 Out of the 8 States, 4 have completed all the projects, viz.
 Rajasthan, Madhya Pradesh, Karnataka and Tamil Nadu.
-The remaining 4 states have requested for further extension up to 30th June 2024.
-The projects have been delayed mainly due to delay in land acquisition, Right of Way (RoW) issues and forest clearances
+Out of the remaining 4 states, the 3 states viz.
+Andhra Pradesh and Himachal Pradesh have been granted extension up to June 2025, Maharashtra up to December 2024 and Gujarat up to March 2025.
+The projects have been delayed mainly due to delay in land acquisition, Right of Way (RoW) issues and forest clearances.

 Intra-State Transmission System Green Energy Corridor Phase-II